The Synthetic Party

-Det Syntetiske Parti (English: The Synthetic Party) is the world's first political party driven by artificial intelligence (AI), founded in May 2022 in Denmark.
+Det Syntetiske Parti (English: The Synthetic Party) is a political party driven by artificial intelligence (AI), founded in May 2022 in Denmark.
 The party aims to represent non-voters and fringe political parties while raising awareness of AI's societal role and exploring how it can be integrated into democratic processes.

 Founder

 The founder and continuous party secretary is Asker Bryld Staunæs, a philosopher from Aarhus University and a conceptual artist.

 Main goal

 The political goals have been machine learned from texts by Danish fringe parties since 1970 and represent the 20 percent of Danes who do not vote in the election.
 The party is synthetic; as such, many of the policies, such as universal basic income, can be contradictory to one another.